We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Defrost individual slices in the microwave.
 30 seconds per slice should be good.

-Gather the ingredients for the bread dough: bread flour, melted butter, whole milk, sugar, salt, yeast, cardamom, and two eggs.
+Gather the ingredients for the bread: bread flour, melted butter, whole milk, sugar, salt, yeast, cardamom, and two eggs.

 Pour the bread flour into a mixing bowl and stir in the salt and yeast on opposite sides of the bowl.